JDPProductions/JDP_Teach/School/README.md

-# JDP Coding
+# JDP Coding - School

-This github is going to be geared towards providing teaching experiences for those interested and will be paired with videos in the upcoming weeks.
+Contained within this subfolder exists school projects and homework assignments that have been approved to be publicly viewable.

-Content for this github will start being populated on 1/29/2018.
+Content for this github subfolder will continue being populated on 1/31/2018.